 All the above-mentioned details are confidential hence should not be shared even with the bank.
-Opting for two-step authentication will make your credit card transactions even more secure as it sends a one time password (OTP) to the registered mobile number every time the card is used to conduct a transaction.
-The OTP should be entered to process the transaction thus prevents misuse of the card in case it’s lost or stolen.
+Opting for two-step authentication will make your credit card transactions even more secure as it sends a one-time password (OTP) to the registered mobile number every time the card is used to conduct a transaction.
+The OTP should be entered to process the transaction thus preventing misuse of the card in case it’s lost or stolen.

 Convert your due into EMIs

 If the outstanding on your credit card is not too high, you can split and pay the same provided your banks allow it at a lesser interest rate and processing fee.
 EMI on balance is one of the common features offered by most banks to allow credit cardholders to clear their dues in easy monthly installments.
 Check with your bank about the processing fee, interest rate, and other charges involved in the EMI facility before opting for the same.